Timothy Noad: Awards and appointments

 In 2004 he was appointed Scribe and illuminator to HM Crown Office at the House of Lords and in 2010 Noad was granted the Freedom of the City of London.

+In 2025 Noad was appointed a Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours, for Services to Calligraphy, Heraldry and Design.
+"His exacting aesthetic standards and exquisite artwork, underpinned by great knowledge and intellectual curiosity ensures he is the doyen of heraldic painters."